jgraph/www.diagrams.net-source/_posts/2022-04-12-gliffy-vs-drawio.md

 categories: [features,atlassian]
 ---

-When comparing diagramming apps for Atlassian Confluence, one feature stands out - concurrent editing.
-Teams need to be able to collaborate on diagrams remotely, editing diagrams together, in real-time.
+TL;DR : Gliffy on Confluence Cloud saves with last write wins, you lose data concurrently editing. draw.io support real-time collaborative editing with cursors.

 **Gliffy vs draw.io for Confluence**

 When comparing diagramming apps, you'll see lists of standard Confluence-supported features - sharing, [import](/blog/import-gliffy-online.html) and export, [search](/blog/confluence-diagram-search.html), version history, [customisation](/doc/drawio-confluence-cloud.html), [security](/blog/secure-diagramming-storage.html) - and, of course, [pricing](/blog/gliffy-confluence-cloud-prices.html).

-The decider should be how a diagramming app performs when your team is editing a diagram together on a Confluence page.

 Unlike Gliffy, [draw.io has concurrent diagram editing](/blog/collaborative-editing-confluence-cloud.html).
 All team members' changes are merged and synchronised - visible to each other in the diagram editor.

-When you choose to show your cursor, your team will see where you move your mouse and what you select.
+When you choose to show your cursor, your team will see where you move your mouse and what you select, all in real-time.

-All in real time.

 ## Share your cursor with your team in draw.io for Confluence
 Each person who is editing a draw.io diagram in Confluence is assigned a colour.
 When you share cursors, you'll see everyone's name with their mouse pointer as they move around and edit the diagram.